 I recommend making them the same day.

-If you want to make cookies ahead of time, I would use the recipe for my Eggless Chocolate Chip Cookies.
-They have added moisture.
+If you want to make cookies ahead of time, I would use the recipe for my Eggless Chocolate Chip Cookies or my Quick Chocolate Chip Cookies.

 I don’t recommend using a different sugar.